chenggangpro/reactive-ai-lite/README.md

 ## 💡 Usage Examples

 Inject `ReactiveLlmClient` into your Spring services to construct and execute non-blocking requests.
+Properties like `model`, `systemMessage`, or `textMessage` accept lambdas (`Function<executionContext, T>`) by default, allowing dynamic evaluation from the reactive pipeline context.

 ### Non-Blocking Chat (`Mono`)
 Execute a standard request-response chat execution.
 The entire flow remains non-blocking.